seanpmaxwell/jet-schema/README.md

 - Name your functions however you want (I like to use abbreviations a lot).
 - Makes your code way more terse.
 - `jet-schema` takes a *fire-and-forget* approach where once you setup your schema you almost never have to refer to the libraries documentation again.
-- As mentioned in the intro you can copy-and-paste a list of predefined validator-functions <a href="https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts">here</a>.
+- As mentioned in the intro you can copy-n-paste a list of predefined validator-functions <a href="https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts">here</a>.

 ### Code comparison with zod and jet-schema